veldurai1985/Python_Assignment_5/README.md

 dwellng_types_per_year.csv - Updated in Git Hub

-## How to run the Dashbard
+## How to run the Dashboard

-Please run all the codes in dashboard.ipynb and panel will open us a new tab in browser window.
+Please run all the codes in dashboard.ipynb and panel will open us a new tab in a browser window.